 Teaching does not have to be an endless struggle of stress, overwhelm, and exhaustion.
 Tracy learned how to control her work hours, finally find some balance, and still be an amazing teacher.

 When we talk about ending the teacher stress cycle and finally finding balance, there’s really two areas we need to manage: our time and our focus.

 Managing time means developing systems to accomplish our tasks more quickly and efficiently.
 It also means, cutting out unnecessary tasks, building boundaries around our time, and avoiding unintentional breaks.
-Tracy learned all this, and more, in the 40 Hour Teacher Workweek Club, which I highly recommend and will tell you more about here in a minute.
+To learn more about this, check out the article: 4 Powerful Ways to Tame Your To-Do List.

 But if we want to stop feeling so overwhelmed, we must also manage our focus, or our mental energy.

 When you DO get a finally get a few minutes to work, can you focus & actually accomplish something?
 Or do you end up hardly getting anything done because you used up all your mental energy trying to figure out what to do?

 Our minds have enough to worry about during the day without trying to constantly figure out what task we should tackle next.
 But when we develop a system that helps us keep track of our tasks and organize them in a simple way, we free up our minds to actually think.
 And we can save more of our mental energy for the things we really need our creative brainpower for – like coming up with good lesson plans.